geeknetlab/pwnmap/README.md

 # pwnmap

 This is a very basic script that runs nmap using the default ports and then uses ndiff to compare the results.

+This script *should* be configured to run daily via cron or another task scheduler

 Used in "Red Team Recon" -- Sample code taken from The Hacker Playbook 3

 ## TO-DO